jinantonic/RW-Lab-2/problem-1/README.md

 </br></br>
 ![Sketch](/images/p4.png)
 Displaying the div error message when the user enters something else than a space or characters for Name.
-Name input field can take 20 characters in length or less.
+Name input field can take 20 characters or less.

 </br></br>
 ![Sketch](/images/p5.png)